-The announcement solicits applications for interventions that will be implemented in all areas of Ghana, and offerors should clearly mention the geographic areas in which project activities will be implemented.
+The announcement solicits applications for interventions that are climate-smart and will be implemented in all areas of Ghana, and offerors should clearly mention the geographic areas in which project activities will be implemented.

 Grants will be administered per the terms and conditions in the attached FAA sample grant or other conditions to be negotiated for a cost reimbursable grant.
 Subcontracts will be administered per the terms and conditions of Firm Fixed Price Contracts under MFA.